BerkeleyAutomation/FETCH_CORE/README.md

 - `test_move_to_pose.py` for moving the end-effectors to certain locations.

-  **Status**: passing for the simulator, need to test more on the physical robot (but so far it's working, modulo some speed/safety issues)
+  **Status**: passing for the simulator, need to test more on the physical robot, but it's also working there.
+It helps to have the velocity scaling factor.